sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/scale.md

 - `gitMaxConcurrentClones`, because `git clone` and `git fetch` operations are IO- and CPU-intensive
 - `repoListUpdateInterval` (in minutes), because each interval triggers `git fetch` operations for all repositories

-Consult the tables above for the recommended replica counts to use. **Note:** the `gitserver` replica count is specified differently from the replica counts for other services; read [configure.md](configure.md#Configure-gitserver-replica-count) to learn about how to change the replica count of `gitserver`.

 Notes:

 - If your change requires `gitserver` pods to be restarted and they are scheduled on another node